DPO Calculator Days Past Ovulation

 What does DPO mean?

 DPO stands for 'Days Past Ovulation.'
 It counts the number of days that have passed since you ovulated.
-It is the most precise way to time a pregnancy test because hCG — the hormone tests detect — is only produced after a fertilized egg implants, which happens 6–12 days after ovulation.
+It is the most precise way to time a pregnancy test because hCG — the hormone tests detect — is only produced after a fertilized egg implants, which happens 6 to 12 days after ovulation.

 How do I know when I ovulated?